bbensky/launch_school/launch_school_lessons/130/lesson_1_blocks.md

 `Proc` object - how closures are implemented in Ruby

-How to work with closures ir Ruby:
+How to work with closures in Ruby:

 1) Instantiate an object from the `Proc` class

 2) lambdas

 3) blocks